gwpantazes/python101/README.md

 # Setup and Materials
 Please download the lesson materials from the [Python101 Github Repository](https://github.com/gwpantazes/python101).
 - Click on the green "Clone or Download button" to the right side, [or just use this link to download directly](https://github.com/gwpantazes/python101/archive/master.zip)
     - Unpack the zip where you'd like to work.
 I suggest your `$HOME` directory (we'll get to that soon).
+- Please follow along with README.md, which is also visible from the main project page.

 We'll be using a text editor to create files at some point.
 Some recommendations:
 - ***Recommended Text Editor:*** The [Atom text editor](https://atom.io/) is a nice cross-platform text editor for Windows and Mac.